neow3j/neow3j-docs/docs/neo-n3/dapp_development/transactions.md

 tx.send();
 ```

-If your use case is more advanced and requires witnesses of `multi-sig` accounts, you can create an unsigned
-`Transaction` with `getUnsignedTransaction()` and append the witnesses manually to the transaction with
-one of the `addMultiSigWitness(...)` convenience methods.
-The following example shows how such an implementation could
-look like with a multi-sig account of three participants that requires the signature of two of them.
+For more advanced use cases that require witnesses from multi-sig accounts, you can create an unsigned `Transaction` and manually append the witnesses using `addMultiSigWitness(...)` methods.
+Here's an example with a multi-sig account of three participants that requires the signature of two:

 ```java
 Neow3j neow3j = Neow3j.build(new HttpService("http://127.0.0.1:40332"));